 Because of the constricted nature of the Borough boundary retail parks outside of the Borough also function as part of the town.
-There is a retail park with supermarket which is in the neighbouring Babergh local authority area but which almost abuts the Borough boundary (Copdock) and similarly a Sainsbury's supermarket and a Homebase DIY store occupy a site (Felixstowe Road) that abuts the Borough boundary but is in the Suffolk Coastal administrative area.
-Finally, there is a cluster of retail units at Martlesham which, although some six miles from Ipswich town centre and in the Suffolk Coastal local authority area, contains a large and small supermarket plus a range of other stores.
+There is a retail park with a Tesco supermarket in the neighbouring Babergh local authority area but which almost abuts the Borough boundary (Copdock) and similarly a Sainsbury's supermarket and a Homebase DIY store occupy a site (Felixstowe Road) that abuts the Borough boundary but is in the Suffolk Coastal administrative area.
+Finally, there is a cluster of retail units at Martlesham which, although some six miles from Ipswich town centre and in the Suffolk Coastal local authority area, contains a Tesco plus a range of other stores.